metosin/malli/README.md

 additional constraints that must be satisfied by the keys of the map.

 The simplest constraint is naming a key, which asserts the key must exist.
+At the top-level of a `:keys` form this has limited value, but it can change optional keys to required.

 ```clojure
 (me/humanize